AllureOfTheStars/Allure/README.md

     cabal update
     cabal install Allure

-For a newer version, install a matching LambdaHack library snapshot from a development branch, download the game source from github[5] and run `cabal install` from the main directory.
+For a newer version, install a matching LambdaHack library snapshot, clone the game source from github[5] and run `cabal install` from the main directory.

 Testing and debugging